-An NQBP Employee can make a PID under the PID Act where they have a 'reasonable belief' that a PID Act Wrongdoing has occurred or provide evidence which tends to show that a PID Act Wrongdoing has occurred.
 A belief cannot be based on a mere allegation or conclusion which is unsupported by any facts or circumstances.
 For example, it is not sufficient to base a PID on the statement: 'I know X is accepting bribes to grant planning permits to Y developer'.
-This is a mere allegation unsupported by any further facts or circumstances.
+This is a mere allegation unsupported by any facts or circumstances.

 An NQBP Employee making a PID has a responsibility to provide honest and accurate information and to provide all information in their possession.
-Mere disagreements over a policy question do not meet the threshold to be a PID under the PID Act.
+Disagreements over a policy question are unlikely to meet the threshold to be a PID under the PID Act.